how to use twitch tts on different platforms

 7. Select your preferred voice type under the Voice Tab.
 Configure the shortcut key for Twitch’s TTS option as well.

-How To Evade Abusive Comments From the Twitch TTS Feature?
+How To Avoid Abusive Comments When Using Twitch TTS

 As a live streamer on Twitch, you will be well aware that donations are not always positive, and you want to avoid broadcasting those negative comments out to your audience.
 When viewers have the freedom to say what they want, it’s inevitable for someone to try their luck sending hateful or unwanted donations which may violate the terms of service for Twitch.